 A bona fide tin tiled ceiling has always been on our dream home wish list, but for now we're focusing on other ways to use the show-stopping details.
 Here are a few of our favorite creative re-uses from Apartment Therapy and beyond.

+• 1., 2.
 As a headboard.
 The first is from Michael and Anna's incredible home, featured earlier this week on Apartment Therapy: Chicago, don't miss it!

+•4.
 Tiles are perfectly suited as frames.
 We like the bold old meets new effect that the vibrant color choice makes on the classic patterned tiles.

 •5.
 As a backsplash.
 This gorgeous backsplash hails from the home of one of my new favorite blogs for relaxed inspiration, Maria of Vintage Simple.
 She and her family have lovingly restored a wonderful bungalow with lovely little touches such as this, and Maria has tracked much of their progress on her beautiful blog.

+•7., 8.
 As art.
 Hanging panels as art can come off as a little too shabby chic for most of our tastes— I have this dilemma in my own home— but using multiple tiles in an elongated installation lends the tiles a more streamlined sentiment.

 (Images: 1: AT: Chicago, 2: Aimee Herring, 3: Baileys Home and Garden, 4: Better Homes and Gardens, 5: Vintage Simple, 6: via the Love List, 7: Stan Carpenter and Gwen Lausterer via about.com, 8: The World According To Isa)